mr-dang-msft/Power-Platform-Games/README.md

 ### Setup
 ##### Importing the custom connector
-1. Download all files for the Animal Crossing companion app.
+1. Download the most updated files for the Animal Crossing companion app (v1.03).
 2. Visit [make.powerapps.com](https://make.powerapps.com/home).
 From the left pane, click 'Data' and then 'Custom Connectors.'
 3. In the Custom Connector page, from the top right, click 'New custom connector' and then 'Import an OpenAPI file.'
 4. Browse for the .swagger.json file that was downloaded earlier.